alexlee22/indoor-tracking-blog/_posts/2016-07-27-writeup-all-experiments-thus-far.markdown

 ---
 layout: post
-title: All Experiments
+title: Experiment 1
 date: 2016-07-15 0:00:00
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: A structured and complete write up of all experiments with reflection and analysis
+description: Rewrite of experiment 1 because we didnt do it the first time
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
 twitter-body: you write here and it goes on the share for twitter
 featuredimg: polar-bear.jpg #if you put an image here it goes on twitter too